Improving Value-at-Risk prediction under model uncertainty: G-VaR: a new VaR approach under model uncertainty

-Note that this concept of G-VaR first appeared in a working document \citep{Peng2018}.
-Naturally, in the case of model certainty, the family $\{F_\theta\}_{\theta\in\theta}$ would reduce to a single distribution $F$, and G-VaR would coincide with the traditional VaR in \eqref{eq:VaR}.
-Furthermore, as $X$ follows a G-normal distribution, we have (see Section~\ref{sec:nonlinearD})
+{Note that if model uncertainty were absent}, the family $\{F_\theta\}_{\theta\in\theta}$ would reduce to a single distribution $F$, and G-VaR would coincide with the traditional VaR in \eqref{eq:VaR}.
+Furthermore, as $X$ follows a G-normal distribution, we have